DataSQRL/datasqrl.github.io/docs/getting-started/concepts/when-datasqrl.md

 ## Long Version

-DataSQRL makes it easier and faster to build data products by eliminating the data plumbing that makes data pipeline implementations expensive.
+DataSQRL makes it easier and faster to build data products by eliminating the [data plumbing](../why-datasqrl#dataplumbing) that makes data pipeline implementations expensive.
 But the saving you get from DataSQRL have to be larger than the cost of adopting a new technology in your organization.

 As with any new technology, there is a cost of adoption.
-The cost of adoption for DataSQRL is pretty low because:
+The cost of adoption for DataSQRL is fairly low because:

 1. DataSQRL compiles data pipelines but the resulting executables are independent of DataSQRL and run on the technologies and cloud services you already trust like Apache Kafka, Flink, Postgres, and so on.
 That means, there is no operational cost to using DataSQRL.
-2. The learning curve for DataSQRL is fairly low since it uses the SQL knowledge your team already has.
+2. The learning curve for DataSQRL is low since it uses the SQL knowledge your team already has.

 To make DataSQRL worth your while, the savings you get from using DataSQRL to compile your data pipelines need to significantly outweigh the cost of adoption.
 And that's what the table above visualizes: green means the benefits far outweigh the costs, orange means it's on the fence, and red means that they do not.